ucsb/campus-cloud-docs/docs/general/tagging.md

 | Azure | Resource group flagged as non-compliant (Audit policy) |
 | GCP | Audit finding; platform automation skips untagged projects |

-For Azure, the required tags on **resource groups** are audited by policy:
-`ucsb:environment`, `ucsb:mission`,
-`ucsb:protection-level`, and `ucsb:availability-level`.
-Resource groups
-without these tags will be flagged as non-compliant but can still be created.
+For Azure, the four required tags are audited by policy on both **resource groups** and **taggable resources**: `ucsb:environment`, `ucsb:mission`, `ucsb:protection-level`, and `ucsb:availability-level`.
+Items without these tags are flagged as non-compliant but can still be created.
+(Azure also audits a `ucsb:po-number` tag, which the Cloud Team sets at provisioning — you don't manage it.)

 ---